 Love the gold ‘L’ shaped structure on these Herman Miller sconces and I use them in my client projects a lot but they seemed to take up too much visual space in my washroom.

 This steel and frosted glass light designed by Rich Brillant and Willing was my second choice.
-The mat finish and the simple lines were a draw and Sarah Richardson’s brother is one of the designers, which is kind of nice.
+The mat finish and the simple lines were a draw and Sarah Richardson’s brother is one of the designers.

 I am crazy about the brass bowl design of these spun metal wall sconces from Apparatus but I already had a few of them in other areas of the house.
 Plus they are an investment.
 I had to rein it in a bit!